dustindnguyen/2022_polaris_galactic_winds_notes/README.md

 # polaris-galactic-winds-2022
 Repository containing Mathematica and Jupyter notebooks for undergraduate mentees Ashley Tarrant and Sierra Reis.
+Notebooks may contain some typos that we will resolve out when meeting in person.

 Content: